QinXinlan/qinxinlan.github.io/_projects/en/2_project.md

 ### Timing is everything
 If you are playing "Where's Waldo" with 2000 people, he will be harder to spot than if you are only playing with 2 people.

-The same principle applies to the analysis of brain signals related to a specific task.
-Trying to extract meaningful brain information from long time intervals (> 200 ms) will be challenging and likely yield unsatisfactory results.
+ The same idea applies to analyzing brain signals related to specific tasks.
+Extracting meaningful brain information from long time intervals (over 200 ms) can be like searching for a needle in a haystack.

+The signal of interest (SOI) is often smaller than the background noise.
+That's why we need to try to precisely target _when_ the SOI is supposed to happen.
+Essentially, we are searching for time-adaptive repeated patterns (within some variability), meaning Event-Related Potentials (ERP) that may have specific functional and spectral characteristics.
+It seems reasonable to assume that several brain regions will be activated by a task, and probably at different times.

+---

 ## 🤔 What we don't know (yet) 🤔

-### Which combination is the best?
+### What’s the Best Combination?
-A systematic analysis (or even better, a meta-analysis) of every possible combination will help identify (1) every step of the pipeline and (2) which ones give similar results with other recording modalities.
+A systematic analysis — or even better, a meta-analysis — of all possible combinations will help identify (1) every step of the pipeline
+(2) which ones give similar results across different recording modalities (3) _why_ a given combination performs better than another.

 ### Is source localization the real truth?
 Yay for multi-modal brain signals analysis!

-If the same results are obtained with EEG and fNIRS (functional Near-Infrared Spectroscopy) or MEG (magnetoencephalography), then they are more likely to have been adequately processed by whatever methods were enforced.
+If we can achieve consistent results using different modalities like EEG, fNIRS (functional Near-Infrared Spectroscopy), or MEG (magnetoencephalography), it’s more likely that the methods used have identified and processed the signals correctly.

 ### Can SLST be used for diagnosis?
-SLST identifies recurrent brain sources across multiple trials for specific tasks.
-With a well-thought-out experiment, it might also be able to identify brain regions systematically activated by a specific disease.
+SLST identifies recurrent brain patterns across multiple trials for specific tasks.
+With a well-thought-out experiment,  it could potentially identify brain regions or patterns that are consistently activated by specific diseases.

 ---